One of Germany’s greatest unsolved murder mysteries is the bizarre case of Günther Stoll, a case otherwise known as YOGTZE-Fall.

 However, other ideas have been proposed:

 - Or, as one commenter pointed out, YOGTZE could be an anagram for Zygote.
-Had he stumbled upon a secret involving genetically-modified organisms?
+Had he stumbled upon a secret involving genetically-modified organisms, perhaps in relation to his job as a food technician?